 Next, cut and paste your copy into the large white box below, where you can edit it further if you choose.

-My advice is to get the copy ready to go beforehand including spelling and grammar (with Grammarly, for example) to avoid ‘tinkering’ too much and wasting time, when you just need to crack on.
+Get the copy ready to go beforehand in full: do a final grammar and spelling check (with Grammarly, for example) and last read through.
+Don’t ‘tinker’ too much because it wastes time when you just need to crack on.

 Once you’re happy with the copy, you might want to add some imagery.
 Place your cursor where you want an image, click the small black square icon on the right, then click ‘Image‘: